wink-link/winklink-doc/docs/en/deploy.md

 All configuration files need to be copied to the directory that your node is running in, use the command `cp node/src/main/resource/*.yml ./`.

-Start your WINKLink node using the following command:
+Start your WINkLink node using the following command:

 ```sh
 java -jar node/build/libs/node-v1.0.jar -k key.store